 In different ages and parts of the world, various women have risen above these beliefs.

-These women chose to embrace who they were despite what the society presupposed them to be.
+These women chose to embrace who they were despite what society presupposed them to be.

 For instance; suppose, a witch was a made-up branding about women who would:

 - Congregate in secret say to discuss issues of interest or importance.
-Since “respectable women” didn’t need to concern themselves of weighty matters.
+Since “respectable women” didn’t need to concern themselves with weighty matters.